w3c/wai-media-guide/description.md

 ### Other Options
 {:.no_toc}

-* Description via text track &mdash; "As of February 2019 when this Advisory technique was last reviewed by the Working Group, there is no native support in user agents for this technique.
-However, support is available via JavaScript polyfills." — [WCAG Technique H96](https://www.w3.org/TR/WCAG20-TECHS/H96.html)
 * Extended Description with SMIL &mdash; The only markup-based method for providing extended audio descriptions is to use SMIL 3.0.
 Support for SMIL is very limited.
 Implementations would most likely require plug-ins and/or heavily customized approaches.
 * Provide functionality for the video to pause for the description &mdash; This is not suggested in most cases because it requires extra coding and provides a less-than-optimum user experience.